isomerpages/govtech-gobusiness-main/pages/ipgrow/kairos-global-pte-ltd.md

 <b>Website:</b> <a href='https://kairos.sg'>https://kairos.sg</a>

-<b>Offer:</b> We may maximize your benefits by integrating our branding strategy and brand audit services with cash flow projection and scenario analysis in merger and acquisition under EDG grant funding support.
+<b>Offer:</b> IP Business Clinic participating service provider.
+We may maximize your benefits by integrating our branding strategy and brand audit services with cash flow projection and scenario analysis in merger and acquisition under EDG grant funding support.

-<a class='btn' href='https://form.gov.sg/67d24b95fc4cdee3aaee7c7a' target='_blank' rel='noopener'>Get in touch</a>
+<a class='btn' href='https://form.gov.sg/68047ee610e4b06e8b7a4a24' target='_blank' rel='noopener'>Get in touch</a>

 {% include overview.html anchorlinks=site.data.ov013_0-ipgrow-company-profile %}